v1shnucs/v1shnucs/README.md

 🌱 I specialize in:
 - **Software Development:** Creating scalable, full-stack applications using modern frameworks and technologies.
 - **Machine Learning:** Designing and optimizing ML models to solve real-world problems.
-- **Research:** Reproducing and experimenting with cutting-edge AI models like GPT-2.

 🚀 **Open to full-time roles starting May 2025** in Software Engineering or Machine Learning Engineering.